CSR reporting principles

 Report scope and boundary

-Our integrated report concerns Q-Park NV and all group companies in so far as these are majority holdings.
+Our CSR report concerns Q-Park BV and all group companies in so far as these are majority holdings.
 For details please refer to the annual financial report.
 The scope of the report has been established based on the materiality analysis.
 The materiality matrix shows both the concerns of our stakeholders as well as the impact or influence of Q-Park on the various aspects.

 We report on the elements on which we have direct influence and on which we also have an impact.
 We do not report about issues on which we have less direct influence.
 One exception is made for the emissions within scope 3, of which the effects lie outside our organisation.